Arthurmtro/nestjs-langchain-tools/README.md

   imports: [
     LangChainToolsModule.forRoot({
       coordinatorPrompt: `
-        You are the Hotel California's AI concierge.
+        You are a hotel concierge AI.
-        You coordinate different specialized agents to help guests with their requests.
+        You coordinate different specialized agents to help guests.

-        Available agents:
-        - Client Management Agent: For handling guest profiles and information
-        - Reservation Agent: For managing room bookings and reservations

-        Analyze each request carefully and route it to the most appropriate agent.
-        Always be polite, professional, and helpful.

         {input}
       `,
     }),
-    // Other modules...
   ],
 })
 export class AppModule {}